Deep learning of quantum entanglement from incomplete measurements: Introduction

 Quantum tomography provides the full description of a quantum state including the degree of entanglement \cite{VogelRisken1989,Paris2004Springer}.
 However, the total number of measurements required for quantum tomography increases exponentially with the number of qubits or quantum degrees of freedom, which renders the approach inherently not scalable \cite{Kwiat2005,Blatt2011,Pan2018}.
-Several methods have been developed to make this scaling more favorable, nevertheless, by imposing an a priori structure or symmetry to the system \cite{Gross2010,Cramer2010,Toth2010}.
-Another approach to emulate quantum correlations \cite{Deng2017} with fewer resources relies on neural-network quantum states \cite{Carleo2017,Torlai2018,Carleo2018,Hartmann2019,Garttner2021,Carleo2019RMP}.
+Several methods have been developed to make this scaling more favorable, nevertheless, by imposing an a priori structure or symmetry to the system \cite{Gross2010,Cramer2010,Toth2010,Lanyon2017}.
+When a few-parameter model of quantum state is assumed, quantum estimation can be used for optimal inferring of the state entanglement \cite{Brida2010,Brida2011,Benedetti2013}.
+Another approach to emulate quantum correlations \cite{Deng2017} with fewer resources relies on neural-network quantum states \cite{Carleo2017,Torlai2018,Carleo2018,Hartmann2019,Garttner2021}.
 Yet, this method suffers from the sign problem, solving of which requires further assumptions about the state \cite{Szabo2020,Westerhout2020}.
 The neural network quantum states approach was employed for quantum tomography under non-ideal experimental conditions \cite{Torlai2018PRL,Torlai2019,Tiunov2020,Palmieri2020,Danaci2021}.
-However, how much information is needed for representing a generic quantum state at a given level of accuracy remains an open question \cite{Sciarrino2019}.
+However, how much information is needed for representing a generic quantum state at a given level of accuracy remains an open question \cite{Sciarrino2019,Gebhart2023}.

-Instead of characterizing the whole system, one might target only mean values of a set of selected observables, which significantly reduces the required number of measurements.
-This approach, termed ''shadow tomography'' \cite{Aaronson2018}, can also be applied to estimate entanglement entropy of a small subsystem, basically reconstructing its reduced quantum state \cite{Huang2020}.
+Instead of characterizing the whole system, one might target only mean values of a set of selected observables, which substantially reduces the required number of measurements.
+This approach, termed shadow tomography \cite{Aaronson2018}, can also be applied to estimate entanglement entropy of a small subsystem, basically reconstructing its reduced quantum state \cite{Huang2020,Kulik2021}.
 An alternative method uses random measurements to estimate the second-order R\'enyi entropy of a subsystem \cite{vanEnk2012,Elben2018,Brydges2019,Zoller2022}.
 However, quantification of entanglement distributed over the whole system lies beyond the scope of such methods.